fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jibrīl (Ruh or The Spirit) is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").

     The angels and the Spirit descend therein by permission of their Lord for every matter.
-    Quran, 97-Surah Al-Qadr (The Night of Decree) 4
+    Quran, surah Al-Qadr (The Night of Decree) 97:4

 Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).

     Say, "Whoever is an enemy to Gabriel – it is [none but] he who has brought the Qur’an down upon your heart, [O Muhammad], by permission of Allah, confirming that which was before it and as guidance and good tidings for the believers."

     Whoever is an enemy to Allah and His angels and His messengers and Gabriel and Michael – then indeed, Allah is an enemy to the disbelievers.
-    Quran, 2-Surah Al-Baqarah (The Cow) 97-98
+    Quran, surah Al-Baqarah (The Cow) 2:97-98

 Muslims also revere Gabriel for a number of events predating what they regard as the first revelation, narrated in the Quran.
 Muslims believe that Gabriel was the angel who informed Zachariah (Zakariyyā) of John's birth, as well as Mary (Maryam) of the future nativity of Jesus; and that Gabriel was one of three angels who had earlier informed Abraham (ʾIbrāhīm) of the birth of Isaac (ʾIsḥāq).
 Gabriel also makes a famous appearance in the Hadith of Gabriel, in which he questions Muhammad on the core tenets of Islam.